 Automated underwriting programs are equipped with credit scoring models, and also allow for the lender’s own credit scoring and risk management standards to be included.
 A flexible solution enables the lender to use the included credit scoring model, the lender’s own credit scoring system, or a combination of both.

 6. Measurable productivity gains.

-The automated underwriting program vendor should provide objective measures for gains in loan origination volume, reductions in processing times and reductions in manual document processing.
+The automated underwriting program vendor should provide objective measurements of loan origination volume, processing times and manual document processing.

 Incorporating manual review guidelines

 Lenders using automated underwriting programs should carefully evaluate their credit scoring standards before integrating them into the software system.
-“Red flags” that would cause a loan application to be set aside for additional review according to credit and risk standards under manual underwriting can be incorporated into the system, so that problematic applications can be scrutinized.
-This prevents unfair rejections or acceptance of applications, and allows skilled underwriters to focus their attention where it is most valuable.
+Systems can “red flag” problematic applications for additional review according to credit and risk underwriting standards.
+This prevents unfair rejections or acceptances of applications, and allows skilled underwriters to focus their attention where most needed.

 Request MonJa's Lending Software Demo

 MonJa Underwriting Automation Software is a great fit for small and medium-size banks & credit unions.